Powerman913717/TerraMisc/README.md

-TerraMisc by Powerman913717
+TerraMisc by Necoxus
 ================

 You may download and use this mod openly.
-You may include it in mod packs as long as you include my IGN:Powerman913717 and a link to the forum post somewhere in your mod pack.
+You may include it in mod packs as long as youÂ include my IGN:Necoxus and a link to the forum post somewhere in your mod pack.
 Feel free notify me of your mod pack as I like to view them, however, this isn't required.
 This INCLUDES server distributed mod packs.